yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 3) On Studio Side: Logon Studio with remote mode, on the logon page the Update button is displayed: click this button to install the patch.

+### Installing the patch using Talend Studio <!-- if applicable -->

+1) Create a folder named "patches" under your studio installer directory and copy the patch .zip file to this folder.

+2) Restart your studio: a window pops up, then click OK to install the patch, or restart the commandline and the patch will be installed automatically.

 ### Installing the patch using Commandline <!-- if applicable -->

 Execute the following commands: